Existence of $K$-multimagic squares and magic squares of $k$th powers with distinct entries: Introduction

 where $C_J = [\bfc_j]_{j \in J}$. \end{definition} Then by \cite[Lemma 1]{Low1988} if a matrix $C$ dominates a certain function we obtain information regarding its partitionable submatrices.
 This allows us to circumvent several difficulties encountered in \cite{Rome2024} and prove the following result. \begin{theorem} Given $K \ge 2$ there exists infinitely many \textbf{MMS}$(K,N)$ consisting of $N^2$ distinct integers as soon as $N>2K(K+1)$. \end{theorem} It is important to note here that our lower bound on $N$ remains unchanged.
 Additionally, just as in \cite{Flores2024}, one may easily show the following via the Green-Tao theorem. \begin{corollary} Given $K \ge 2$ there exists infinitely many \textbf{MMS}$(K,N)$ consisting of $N^2$ distinct prime numbers as soon as $N>2K(K+1)$. \end{corollary}

 Finally, we present an analogous argument for finding magic squares of distinct k-th powers.
-This approach utilizes the notion of our matrix of coefficients dominating a particular function, allowing us to establish the following result. \begin{theorem} Given $k \ge 2$ there exists infinitely many magic squares of distinct $k$th powers as soon as
+This approach utilizes the notion of our matrix of coefficients dominating a particular function, allowing us to establish the following result. \begin{theorem} Given $k \ge 2$ there exists infinitely many $N \times N$ magic squares of distinct $k$th powers as soon as

 \end{theorem} Thus, improving the recent result of Rome and Yamagishi \cite{Rome2024}.
-It is worth noting just as Rome and Yamagishi did in \cite{Rome2024pt2} that Theorem \ref{kthpowersThm} is not entirely optimal for $4 \le d \le 20$, we simply choose this representation of our theorem for convenience.
+It is worth noting just as Rome and Yamagishi did in \cite{Rome2024pt2} that Theorem \ref{kthpowersThm} is not entirely optimal for $4 \le k \le 20$, we simply choose this representation of our theorem for convenience.
 We recommend the interested reader to read the introduction of \cite{Rome2024} for more detail on this matter.

 \textbf{Remarks}: The application of the circle method to this problem has been part of the mathematical folklore for at least 30 years, with discussions dating back to the early '90s in talks by Andrew Bremner (see \cite{Bremner1999, Bremner2001}).
 The recent breakthrough in this area lies in achieving a refined understanding of the coefficient matrix associated with the magic square system.
 Viewing a matrix as dominating a function appears to be the appropriate perspective, as it provides insight into the partitionability of submatrices.

-The author expresses deep gratitude to Trevor Wooley for his invaluable mentorship over the past five years and for drawing attention to Andrew Bremner's talks from the '90s.
-Additionally, the author is grateful to Nick Rome and Shuntaro Yamagishi for their insightful and collegial discussions on this problem.
+\textbf{Acknowledgments}: The author acknowledges the support of Purdue University, which provided funding for this research through the Ross-Lynn Research Scholar Fund.
+The author expresses profound gratitude to Trevor Wooley for his invaluable mentorship over the past five years and for highlighting Andrew Bremner's talks from the 1990s.
+Thanks are also extended to Nick Rome and Shuntaro Yamagishi for their insightful and collegial discussions on this problem.
+Finally, the author is grateful to the referee for their helpful comments.